yusinto/gatsby.yusinto.github.io/src/posts/2016-04-02-step-three-to-react-speed-dev-with-hot-module-replacement/index.markdown

 npm install --save-dev babel-plugin-react-transform react-transform-hmr react-transform-catch-errors redbox-react webpack-dev-middleware webpack-hot-middleware
 ```

-#### babel-plugin-react-transform

-This modifies your react components by applying all the transforms we configure in .babelrc.
+**babel-plugin-react-transform** - This modifies your react components by applying all the transforms we configure in .babelrc.

-#### react-transform-hmr, react-transform-catch-errors
-The babel plugin above applies these transforms to our react components.
-Each transform modifies your react component in a specific way:

-<b>react-transform-hmr</b> - This transform enables hot reloading of components
+**react-transform-hmr** - This transform enables hot reloading of components

-<b>react-transform-catch-errors</b> - This transform catches errors inside the render() method and renders that error instead of your component.
+**react-transform-catch-errors** - This transform catches errors inside the render() method and renders that error instead of your component.

-#### redbox-react
-Used by react-transform-catch-errors to display errors in a red screen of death in the browser.
+**redbox-react** - Used by react-transform-catch-errors to display errors in a red screen of death in the browser.

-#### webpack-dev-middleware, webpack-hot-middleware
-<b>webpack-dev-middleware</b> - bundles our js file on the fly, stores it in memory and serves it
+**webpack-dev-middleware** - bundles our js file on the fly, stores it in memory and serves it

-<b>webpack-hot-middleware</b> - enables hot reloading using webpack-dev-middleware above
+**webpack-hot-middleware** - enables hot reloading using webpack-dev-middleware above

 ---